← Back

 Client and user variety

-Our clients range from boutique villas and alpine chalets to budget hostels across Europe.
-The engine had to feel trustworthy, adapt to very different needs, and carry each brand with care.
+Our clients ranged from boutique villas and alpine chalets to budget hostels across Europe.
+The engine needed to flex across very different inventory models and brand expectations without turning into a one-off build for each property.

 Illustration: chalet, villa and hostel representing client variety